 Gluten Free Rocky Roads – Overview

-It’s a super easy recipe, no baking required just refrigeration, so it’s a great one to make with kids.
+It’s a super easy recipe.
+This is a gluten free tray bake, but there’s no baking required!
+Instead of cooking the traybake, you just need refrigeration – so it’s a great one to make with kids.

 It only takes about 10 minutes to prepare from start to finish, and will make about 12 – 16 rocky road bars, depending on how big you cut them!